grongierisc/iris-python-template/README.md

 }
 ```

-### 5.5.2. src/Python
+### 5.6.2. src/Python
-Different piece of python code that shows how to use embedded python in IRIS.
+Different piece of python code that shows how to use IRIS Embedded Python.

-#### 5.5.2.1. src/Python/embedded/demo.cls
+#### 5.6.2.1. src/Python/embedded/demo.cls
-All comments are in french to let you impove your French skills too.
+Some comments are in French to let you impove your French skills too.

 ```python
 import iris